ccb-hms/hcp-bootcamp/README.md

 # Session materials

 Materials for each session can be found in the notebooks directory.
+These are individual notebooks for each session; they do not compile together.